John Arthur Campbell: Early life and career

 Born in October 1823 to Rhoda Trigg Campbell at Hall's Bottom, the plantation established by his grandfather and owned by his father Edward McDonald Campbell (1781–1833), the long time Commonwealth's attorney of Washington County, Virginia.
 He had brothers Jos.
 T. Campbell and Dr. E.M.Campbell.
 During his childhood, two of his uncles held important posts.
 Merchant and Whig politician David Campbell was the 27th Governor of Virginia, and served from 1837 to 1840.
 His brother John Campbell (1787 or 1788 – by 29 January 1867) served as treasurer of the United States from 1829 to 1839.
 This John Campbell was educated at Abingdon Academy and then Emory & Henry College before entering the Virginia Military Institute in Lexington, Virginia.
 He graduated from VMI in 1844, and then studied law for one term at the University of Virginia.

-He married Mary Branch (1827-1908) in 1848.
+He married Mary Branch in 1848.
 She was the daughter of the clerk of the county court, Peter Branch, who lived with them by 1860.
 They had one daughter, Elizabeth Campbell, in 1850, but she did not survive to adulthood.
 They did own slaves.
+The 1866 Cohabitation Record for Washington County lists John A. Campbell of Washington County as the last owner of Jackson Dixon and Margaret Perry as well as their children William, Eliza, Emma, Lucy, Nancy, Nick and Mary; and Isaac Woods.